Marker Logo

 Topics and series.
 This historical marker is listed in these topic lists: Abolition & Underground RRIndustry & CommerceSettlements & Settlers.
 In addition, it is included in the Michigan Historical Commission series list.
 A significant historical year for this entry is 1828.

 Location.
 42° 31.542′ N, 83° 18.366′ W. Marker is in Franklin, Michigan, in Oakland County.
-Marker is at the intersection of Franklin Road and Carol Road when traveling north on Franklin Road.
+It is at the intersection of Franklin Road and Carol Road when traveling north on Franklin Road.
 Touch for map.
 Marker is in this post office area: Franklin MI 48025, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Kreger Farm Buildings (within shouting distance of this marker); Robert E. Cornillie's Vision
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: Kreger Farm Buildings (within shouting distance of this marker); Robert E. Cornillie's Vision

 Paid Advertisement